 › The continued development of an environmental programme targeted at ships

-A 60 per cent reduction in emissions from heavy goods vehicles.
+A 60 per cent reduction in emissions from heavy goods vehicles by 2030.

 › Minimising the use of transport vehicles at ports